NHSDigital/record-a-vaccination-guidance/app/finding-a-patient.md

 ## If you cannot find a match

-You can create a new patient if you’ve tried searching by their NHS number and demographics and you’re confident there is no existing patient record.
+You can create a new patient if you've tried searching by their NHS number and demographics and you're confident there is no existing patient record.

 If your demographic search returns no results, the opportunity to create a new patient will appear.